 - Drugs like diuretics, Pyrazinamide, and aspirin

 - Lead poisoning

 - Down’s syndrome

-Some patients may have only one attack in their entire life time, and many may have repeated attack after several months or years.
-Acute attack usually presents with features like cellulites, synovitis, bursitis and tenosynovitis.
+Some patients may have only one attack in their entire lifetime, and many may have repeated attack after several months or years.
+An acute attack usually presents with features like cellulitis, synovitis, bursitis and tenosynovitis.

 Recurrent gout attacks lead to chronic gout.
 It leads to erosion of cartilage and bones.
 Severe joint deformities are also seen.

 This is seen in 10-15 % of people, usually in Gout patients from hot climates.
 Formation of urate stones is favoured by increased uric acid in the urine, purine overproduction, excessive purine intake in blood, low urine pH, as in chronic diarrhoea.

 Chronic urate nephropathy: Gout and hyper uric acid levels in the blood are associated with kidney disorder.
 This occurs due to urate stone formation, kidney tube obstruction, and increased blood pressure.